Farrael22/step-function/README.md

-# Step Function Example
+# Overview

-Here on this repository we have an example of Step Function which was designed to migrate a legacy system into a new structure and one Lambda showing how we handled execution timeout during the flow.
+Here on this repository we have an example of Step Function, which was designed to migrate a legacy system into a new structure and one Lambda showing how we handled execution timeout during the flow.

+It was done to share with the audience of my 2021 TDC Connections presentation.

 In order to make it run, you have to follow some steps.